andressiri/alkemy-full-stack/README.md

         <summary>Create them using pgAdmin 4</summary>

-        1. Open the "pgAdmin 4" application (installed with the PostgreSQL server).
+        1. Open the `pgAdmin 4` application (installed with the PostgreSQL server).
         2. Use the password you entered during the installation.

             ![enter installation password](/assets/README/postgre%20pgadmin/0.%20Enter%20installation%20password.png)